joanne-dehnbostel/pacmangame/README.md

 #PacMan game
-##this game displays a new pacman every time the button is pushed
+##This game displays a new pacman every time the button is pushed